 - Could you offer your expertise to help provide a better police service in your area and build trust?

 If you could offer a few hours of your time every two or three months to give your valuable input into policing, join one of our Independent Advisory Groups today.

-Independent Advisory Groups (IAGs) are made up of trusted individuals who are prepared to listen to, observe and comment on the equality and diversity activities and policies of West Mercia Police.
-The groups offer impartial advice to the police on a range of different subjects and are made up of members of the public from local communities, who meet regularly meet up every two or three months to discuss hot topics.
+Independent Advisory Groups (IAGs) are made up of trusted individuals of all ages and backgrounds who scrutinise and influence the activities and policies of West Mercia Police.
+The groups offer impartial advice to the police on a range of different subjects and are made up of members of the public from local communities, who meet regularly to discuss hot topics in policing.

 The aim of each group is:

-To provide advice and constructive criticism to the forces, whilst remaining sensitive to the needs of the whole community
+- To provide advice and constructive criticism to the forces, whilst remaining sensitive to the needs of the whole community

-To provide independent advice to West Mercia Police, to help recognise diverse needs of the communities served and to deliver a fair and impartial service that secures greater trust and confidence.
+- To provide independent advice to West Mercia Police, to help recognise diverse needs of the communities served and to deliver a fair and impartial service that secures greater trust and confidence.